-I have attended the March for Life in D.C. since I was 12 years old.
+I have attended the National Pro-Life March in D.C. since I was 12 years old.
 However, as a child, and eventually as a student, the passion and courage that swept over me whenever I’d march next to those who felt the same as I did, sometimes would hide itself whenever I was faced with a challenger.

 I grew up as a student at the Catholic University of America, with my SFLA Regional Coordinator’s help at the time.
 Now, as I’ve grown with Students for Life as a Regional Coordinator myself, one of the most important things I’ve learned is the importance and power of a single conversation – and the necessity of pushing past these fears to try and make real change through one-on-one dialogue and compassion.

-This year, a group of SFLA’s staff members and students stood at the Supreme Court (SCOTUS) for the whole duration of the March for Life.
+This year, a group of SFLA’s staff members and students stood at the Supreme Court (SCOTUS) for the whole duration of the National Pro-Life March.
 We do this every year to make sure that pro-abortion protesters can’t block the March as it makes its way to SCOTUS.
 Usually, a group of about 30 pro-abortion protesters are there.
 We try to civilly engage with them, have conversations, and stand along the sidewalk to make sure they don’t disrupt the March.
 This is nothing new, though this year, the protesters seemed particularly violent and unwilling to talk.

 However, there was one conversation that made the whole day’s efforts seem worth it.
 As I was standing on the curb, a pink-haired woman with a hand-made sign that read “My Body, My Choice” nudged me.
 I assume, attempting to nudge me off the sidewalk.